 Local lessons, global potential

 In the USA, the path for successful project execution lies through a mutual development strategy.
-By developing the right partnerships to build local capability, skills and solutions, these offshore wind projects will greatly increase the odds for success.
+By developing the right partnerships to build local capability, skills and solutions, these projects will greatly increase the odds for success.
 Building the local supply chain will also ensure that as the global offshore wind market heats up, the US project execution can continue with local support and meet its schedule and objectives, while being competitive in the global market place.

 Local labour and supply chain partners will need to learn the needs and specifics of offshore construction and contracting to ensure competitive supply.
 Developers will need to understand the regulatory environment, and establish the availability of local supply, with adaptation of contracting and project planning to take advantage of what exists and to develop what will be needed.